wp-plugins/ik-facebook/readme.txt

 * Fix: fix shortcode output always appearing at the top of the_content()

 = 1.3.2 =
-* Fix: Fix issue when IK Facebook Pro package was deactivated.
+* Fix: Fix issue when The IK Facebook Plugin Pro package was deactivated.

 = 1.3.1 =
 * Readme Update

 = 1.3 =
-* Feature: Introduces support for IK Facebook Pro, a premium enhancement plugin that provides additional useful features.
+* Feature: Introduces support for the IK Social Plugin Pro, a premium enhancement plugin that provides additional useful features.
 * Updates plugin to be compatible with WordPress 3.5.1.

 = 1.2.1 =